RedisLabs/redis-enterprise-k8s-docs/active_active_database_readme.md

 ```
   kubectl get secret rec1 -o yaml
 ```
-Following is an example of a REC crdentials secret named "rec1" with namespace "ns1":
+Following is an example of a REC credentials secret named "rec1" with namespace "ns1":
 ```
 apiVersion: v1
 data: